 Can you smell chlorine on your skin hours after swimming and does your skin feel dry and itchy?
-Yep, that’s caused by the chlorine.
-Of course we are all super happy that the chlorine is in the pool, but we’d rather leave it in the swimming pool after we are finished swimming.
+Yep, that’s the chlorine.
+Of course we are all super happy that the chlorine is in the pool, but let’s leave it in the swimming pool after we are finished swimming.

 How do elite swimmers deal with this day in an day out?
 They use specialized products that remove chlorine.
 Goodbye Chlorine manufactures high quality products made just for swimmers.
-Everything in our product line instantly removes chlorine and is made to keep you feeling and looking amazing.
+Our products instantly removes chlorine and is made to keep you feeling and looking amazing.

 Take a look at our buyer’s guide here if you are unsure about which brand to buy.
 We make products depending on how often you are in the pool.

-Here are some of our ELITE products that are made for swimmers who are in the pool more than 5 times a week:
+Our ELITE products are made for swimmers who are in the pool more than 5 times a week:

 Swimmer’s Hair: How to avoid it and fix it.

 What causes “swimmer’s hair” and how to care for it.

 Should you use anti-chlorine soap, or anti-chlorine spray?